Abdullah-Bin-Tahir/terraform-aws-ec2-moduled/README.md

 # Terraform AWS EC2 Instance

 A simple project that uses **Terraform** to launch an **Amazon EC2 instance** on AWS.
-Good starting point for learning Infrastructure as Code (IaC).

 ---